ubinfie/ubinfie.github.io/_posts/2024-08-14-adding-to-bioconda-quickguide.md

 ## Footnotes

 [^2]: Note that conda-forge has a different system for adding packages!
+[^3]: You can do a shallow clone `git clone --depth 1`, to make the size of the cloned repo smaller on your machine.
+Thanks to @Wytamma for the tip!
-[^3]: Various Bioconda documentation pages say we should use `mamba`, but recent versions of conda include `lib-mamba` by default, so generally we can use standard `conda`.
+[^4]: Various Bioconda documentation pages say we should use `mamba`, but recent versions of conda include `lib-mamba` by default, so generally we can use standard `conda`.
+But if you're having problems with things being very slow, try switching to `mamba`.
-[^4]: Possibly from a fixed list, and how to format these, I don't know...
+[^5]: Possibly from a fixed list, and how to format these, I don't know...
 I just copy and paste from other recipes.
-[^5]: I've noticed in a few more recent recipes that these commands can go within the `meta.yaml` itself [in an entry](https://docs.conda.io/projects/conda-build/en/stable/resources/define-metadata.html#script) called `script:` under `build:`, but I guess this only works for very simple commands...
+[^6]: I've noticed in a few more recent recipes that these commands can go within the `meta.yaml` itself [in an entry](https://docs.conda.io/projects/conda-build/en/stable/resources/define-metadata.html#script) called `script:` under `build:`, but I guess this only works for very simple commands...
-[^6]: Even though I absolutely HATE this, as often it leads to gigantic multi-gigabyte conda environments which we can't use on small CI runners.
+[^7]: Even though I absolutely HATE this, as often it leads to gigantic multi-gigabyte conda environments which we can't use on small CI runners.
 Give me the choice where to store my databases already!
 Don't force me to place them in a specific place /rant.
-[^7]: That I've never found a good explanation or documentation for.
+[^8]: That I've never found a good explanation or documentation for.